microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Add up the  XP of every encounter you take part in.
 When the total = 10 x your current level, you've advanced to the next level.
 Reset the total to 0 after advancing.

+**Example:** The 1st level adventurers have just completed a dungeon adventure, and defeated five 1 XP encounters, a 2 XP trap and the 3 XP leader.
+That's a total of 10 XP, so they all advance to level 2.
+They need to gain another 20 XP to reach Level 3.

 Each level adds:

-+1d6 to Hit Points (with a minimum of 3) and +2 points to spend on skills.
++1d6 to Hit Points (with a minimum of 3).
+Fighters also get additional HP equal to their STR bonus.

++2 points to spend on skills.
 When upgrading skills, you cannot add more points to a skill if it is higher than or equal to your character's level + 5.

 If your character's level divides by three (ex: level 3,6,9,etc.) add 1 point to STR, DEX or MIND.

 Fighters gain +1 to their attack and damage rolls at levels 5,10,15,etc.

 New spell levels are unlocked at levels 3,5,7,9,etc., and new power levels are unlocked at levels 2,4,6,8,etc.

-**Example:** The 1st level adventurers have just completed a dungeon adventure, and defeated five 1 XP encounters, a 2 XP trap and the 3 XP leader.
-That's a total of 10 XP, so they all advance to level 2.
-They need to gain another 20 XP to reach Level 3.

 ## Combat